Short-term employment

 What else needs to be considered in the area of short-term employment?

 Whether an employee is to be classified as exempt from social security contributions depends on all their short-term employment in the calendar year.
 If promoters or hosts/hostesses have several short-term jobs, the periods are added together.
-If you exceed the maximum limit, you are liable to pay social security contributions once you exceed 70 days or 3 months.
+If you exceed the maximum limit, you are liable for social security contributions once you exceed 70 days or 3 months.

 There is no income limit for short-term employees.
 Employees may earn more than 450 euros per month as long as the set period is not exceeded.